xamarin/xamarin-forms-samples/UserInterface/ShadowPlatformSpecific/README.md

 ---
 name: Shadow Platform-Specific
 description: This sample demonstrates how to expose an Effect through a platform-specific.
-For more information about this sample see [Creating Platform-Specif...
 topic: sample
 languages:
 - csharp